tankenyuen-ola/comfyui-wanvideo-scheduler-loop/README.md

 - **shift**: Current shift value
 - **current_index**: Current combination index
 - **total_combinations**: Total number of CFG×shift combinations
+- **current_combination**: Descriptive string of current parameters (e.g., "CFG 4.0, Shift 1.5")

 #### Usage Example:
 Test CFG values from 1.0 to 8.0 (step 1.0) and shift from 1.0 to 3.0 (step 0.5):
 - This creates 8 CFG values × 5 shift values = 40 total combinations
+- Connect **current_combination** to your save node's filename prefix
 - Set batch count to 40 and run to test all combinations
+- Each saved file will be automatically tagged with its parameter combination

 ---